 Fifth cut-off date of the TAB

-The cut-off date for the 3rd TAB-in Sessions, in Heraklion, Crete, has been anounced.
-Submit your projects untill the 31st of July and be the next project to join the 29 projects already being supported by the TAB in the road to Nanomedicine Translation.
+The cut-off date for the 4th TAB-in Sessions, in London, UK, has been anounced.
+Submit your projects untill the 27th of February and be the next project to join more than 40 projects already being supported by the TAB in the road to Nanomedicine Translation.

 TAB-In Sessions in Gothenburg

-Projects selected in the 2nd cut-off will be invited to join 2-hours individual sessions with experts in London, in parallel to the European Nanomedicine Meeting 2017.
+Projects selected in the 4th cut-off will be invited to join 2-hours individual sessions with experts in London, in parallel to the European Nanomedicine Meeting 2017.
 The TAB-In Sessions are the entry point to the support service offered by the TAB.